corda/corda-ansible/README.md

 ## Role Variables

 All variables are defined in *defaults/main.yml*.
-Many of them shouldn't been leave with default value.
+Some of them should be changed from the default value.

 |  variable | default value |
 | --- | --- |